Derrick Hall: Arizona Diamondbacks

-The success of the franchise under Hall led to numerous honors, including ESPN the Magazine tabbing the D-backs as the top Major League franchise and the United Nations awarding the team the NGO Positive Peace Award.

 In 2011, Hall unveiled Salt River Fields at Talking Stick, the D-backs' $200 million, 140-acre Spring Training facility shared with the Colorado Rockies on Salt River Indian Community land near Scottsdale, Arizona, that he negotiated and designed.

 The Arizona Diamondbacks Foundation surpassed the $60 million mark in charitable in 2018 under Hall's direction.
 The corporate culture of the D-backs, created by Hall, led Yahoo! and Forbes to deem the club as "the best workplace in sports."

-Recognition and board affiliations

-During his time with the Diamondbacks, Hall has consistently been named to Rise Global and Yahoo's list of 100 Most Influential CEOs.
-In 2019, it was announced that Hall had been inducted into the Arizona Sports Hall of Fame for his impact on baseball.

-Hall currently serves on or is associated with over 25 corporate and charitable boards, as well as an Ambassador for the Seena Magowitz Pancreatic Cancer Foundation.
-Hall, who is the past chairman of the board for Make-A-Wish Arizona and current national board member for Make-A-Wish, is also a past chairman of the board for the Valley of the Sun United Way.

 Personal life

-Hall met his wife, Amy, in college and the two were married in 1992.
-They are parents to three children, Logan, Hayden and Kylie.
-They reside in Paradise Valley, Arizona and additionally have a home in Coronado, California.
+Hall and his wife are parents to three children.

 During the 2011 baseball season, Hall was diagnosed with prostate cancer.
-Hall is now cancer free and has become a tireless advocate of cancer-fighting charities while continuing to speak publicly about the health challenges he faced.
+Hall become a tireless advocate of cancer-fighting charities while continuing to speak publicly about the health challenges he faced.
 In 2014, he launched his own 501(c)(3) organization, the Derrick Hall Pro-State Foundation.

 In an interview Hall said about having cancer, "It certainly makes you appreciate life.
 You realize how important family members are.
 I really cherish each and every day with my wife and kids.
 It has changed me.
 No doubt.
 Having cancer wakes you up.
 It forces you to live a happier lifestyle, but it also forces you to enjoy each and every day and count your blessings."